Midnight protest: Rahul Gandhi to hold candlelight vigil at India Gate tonight over Kathua, Unnao rape incidents

 To raise voice against the horrific Kathua and Unnao rape incidents, Congress President Rahul Gandhi is expected to hold candlelight protest at India Gate at midnight today (Thursday), news agency ANI reported.
 Confirming the development, Rahul Gandhi tweeted, “Like millions of Indians my heart hurts tonight.
 India simply cannot continue to treat its women the way it does.
 Join me in a silent, peaceful, candlelight vigil at India Gate at midnight tonight to protest this violence and demand justice.”
 Earlier in the day, Rahul had tweeted on Kathua rape-murder, “How can anyone protect the culprits of such evil?
-What happened to Asifa at #Kathua is a crime against humanity.
+What happened at #Kathua is a crime against humanity.
 It cannot go unpunished.
 What have we become if we allow politics to interfere with such unimaginable brutality perpetrated on an innocent child?”

 Like millions of Indians my heart hurts tonight.
 India simply cannot continue to treat its women the way it does.